Author Archives: himself

 Potatomonogatari

-I didn't want to publish this but enough people have already read it so it remains to admit my guilt openly.
+I didn't want to publish this, but enough people have already read it that all that remains is to admit my guilt and post the text openly.

 Potatomonogatari